MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Error action preference

-Unless specified, the task defaults the error action preference to `stop`.
-The line `$ErrorActionPreference = 'stop'` is prepended to the top of your script.
+If a task's error action preference is unspecified, the preference defaults to `stop`, and the line `$ErrorActionPreference = 'stop'` is prepended to the top of your script.

-When the error action preference is set to stop, errors will cause PowerShell to terminate and return a non-zero exit code.
-The task will also be marked as Failed.
+When the error action preference is set to `stop`, errors cause PowerShell to terminate and return a nonzero exit code.
+The task is also marked as Failed.

 # [Schema](#tab/schema)